melusina-org/cid/README.md

-# El Cid, Count of Vivar and Prince of Continuous Integration and Deployment Systems
+# El Cid – Count of Vivar and Prince of Continuous Integration and Deployment Systems

 The **El Cid** project aims at providing a complete continuous integration and deployment system that is easy to incrementally